 Google sunsets its structured data testing tool.
-The new tool will be now called “New Google Rich Results Test Tool”.
+The new tool will be now called the “New Google Rich Results Test Tool”.

-Google has launched a new structured data testing tool, in which they will be providing the rich results search and similar search experiences.
+Google has launched a new structured data testing tool, in which they will be providing rich results search and similar search experiences.

-Google has deprecated the current structured data testing tool and has rolled out notifications on July 07, 2020, to the users about the move to a new Google rich results testing tool.
+Google has deprecated the current structured data testing tool and has rolled out notifications on July 07, 2020, to the users about the move to a new Google rich snippet testing tool.
 Google has also announced that the old tool is still available, but, recommends users to move to a new tool.

 Rich Results testing tool features